faithokamoto/bach/README.md

 To run `bach` on the provided test data, use
 ```
 ./bach --max-opposite 0 --max-neutral 0 --max-drop 1 \
-    --window-width 15 --move-step 5 \
+    --window-width 15 --window-step 5 \
-    -v test/snps.vcf -d test/bams -o using_step.csv

-./bach --max-opposite 0 --max-neutral 0 --max-drop 1 \
-    --window-width 15 --floor-to 1 \
-    -v test/snps.vcf -d test/bams -o using_floor.csv
+    -v test/snps.vcf -d test/bams -o output.csv
 ```

-Both commands correspond to: "Using BAMs in `test/bams` and VCF `test/snps.vcf`, output biased segments to `using_X.csv`.
+This commands correspond to: "Using BAMs in `test/bams` and VCF `test/snps.vcf`, output biased segments to `output.csv`.
 At most one sample per SNP may be dropped/ignored due to a missing or homozygous genotype.
 No samples within a biased window may have opposite or neutral bias.
-Use windows of 15Mbp."
-Their difference is in **how the window is moved**: the first uses steps of 5Mbp, while the other will round down each read mate position to a precision of 1Mbp.
+Use windows of 15Mbp with a step of 5Mbp."
 More algorithm details are in [Algorithm](#algorithm).

-The output files should correspond to the ones in `test`
+The output files should be the same as `test/output.csv`

 To generate new test data, use
 ```